Jpaulo06972/Jpaulo06972/README.md

 **`Software Engineering Student and Informatics Technician`**

 I am Pedro Henrique Contardi Soler, a Software Engineering student at PUC Campinas and a qualified Informatics Technician.
 I have experience in Python, Computer Vision, Arduino, HTML, CSS, and the Office Suite.
 I develop projects that integrate software and hardware, focusing on innovative and efficient solutions.
 Additionally, I possess skills in organization, teamwork, leadership, and entrepreneurship, as well as advanced English, and I am constantly seeking opportunities to apply my knowledge in creating technological solutions.
-You can connect with me on LinkedIn [Pedro Henrique Contardi Soler](https://www.linkedin.com/in/pedro-henrique-contardi-soler/) and follow me on Instagram at [solerpedroo](https://www.instagram.com/solerpedroo/).
+You can connect with me on LinkedIn at [Pedro Henrique Contardi Soler](https://www.linkedin.com/in/pedro-henrique-contardi-soler/) and follow me on Instagram at [solerpedroo](https://www.instagram.com/solerpedroo/).

 <p align="left">
     <a>